 How do you find out what the original windows looked like?

 Don’t be surprised if you discover that the existing windows you plan on replacing are not the original windows.
 They might be the second or third set of windows installed in that same opening.
 Before you present your plan to the review panel, you need to verify what the original windows looked like.
 It’s unlikely that you’re going to find any plans or drawings describing the exact specifications of the original windows.
-But don’t fret, there are ways to track down the facts you’ll need.
+But don’t fret, there are ways to track down the facts you’ll need for replacing historic windows.

 Start with family photos.
 If a property has never left the family, dig out that old photo of Aunt Matilda—the window in the background might reveal a wealth of information.
 Take a look at the neighboring properties.
 If one of them is a similar structure, there’s a chance that the original windows on your property might have been built in the same manner.
 Check out the local historical society—they may have old photos or news clippings that show your property in all its original glory.
 And make sure to get in touch with your local historic review panel.
 If they don’t have the information you need, they will definitely be able to point you to additional local, state, and federal resources and might be able to instruct you on how to find and use online resources like the National Archives Catalog or your state’s Historic Preservation Office.